SASAI – Shared Audit and Supplier Assessment Initiative

 SASAI in a nutshell

-The idea is to perform quality audits of starting material suppliers, conducted by a small team of independent, qualified auditors and to share the audit report afterward with interested parties.
-In order to cover the costs, a service fee will be raised.
+The idea is to perform quality audits of starting material suppliers, conducted by a small team of independent, qualified auditors and to share the audit report afterwards with interested parties.
+In order to cover the costs, a service fee will be charged.
+The concept has been developed by a group of experts under the lead of the Radiopharmacy and Drug Development Committees of the EANM.

 What are my institution’s benefits?